 If you want to weight activities only against the other activities in the same category, and then weigh the categories against each other:

-- Open Settings in the toolbar and select the Gradebook tab.
+- Open Course Settings in the Editor toolbar and select the Gradebook tab.

-- Check the Use weighted categories box in the Grading Categories section.
+- Check the Use weighted categories box in the Grading Categories card.